Skip to content

 How to Prepare Your Photo Step by Step

-1. Take the photo — plain white wall, face the camera directly, neutral expression, no glasses
+1. Take the photo — plain cream or light grey wall, face the camera directly, neutral expression, no glasses

 2. Check face height — measure chin-to-crown against the 29–34mm window (or 343–402px at 300 DPI)

-3. Remove the background if it is not perfectly white — use Pixotter's background removal tool
+3. Remove the background if it is not a plain cream or light grey — use Pixotter's background removal tool

 4. Resize to the correct dimensions — 413×531px for print, 600×750px minimum for digital — use Pixotter's resize tool